oscal-compass/compliance-trestle/docs/caching_spec.md

 external to the core repo.
 A principle that trestle is expected to uphold is that documents, unless the user explicitly contradicts, are referred to by reference.

 For example the user should *not* be expected to manually copy NIST 800-53 into their working directory (although they may).
-They waould refer to the source document such that integrity is maintained.
+They would refer to the source document such that integrity is maintained.
 Given this a caching strategy is required to manage these documents - especially when operating in a CICD world.

 ## Users